Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

-Figure \ref{fig:fpr-fnr} shows that according to both FPR and FNR, all treatments have an error that is biased to the same direction which gives harsher predictions for black defendants.
-We quantify this discrimination by defining ``classification disparity'' (see the formal definition in {\em Materials and Methods}), which weighs utility gaps between black and white defendants that are in favor of white defendants.
-We find that, interestingly, the algorithm has the highest classification disparity (this is despite the fact that the algorithm did not directly observe the defendant's race whereas the human participants did), the No Advice and Random treatments have the least classification disparity, and Omniscient, Learned, and Update have intermediate disparity levels with an advantage to Omniscient and Learned (Figure \ref{fig:disparity} in the Appendix).
-When considering the accuracy-fairness tradeoff the results show that Learned and Omniscient Pareto dominate the Update treatment (Figure \ref{fig:tradeoff} in the Appendix).
+We find that, interestingly, the algorithm has the highest classification disparity (this is despite the fact that the algorithm did not directly observe the defendant's race whereas the human participants did), the No Advice and Random treatments have the least classification disparity, and Omniscient, Learned, and Update have intermediate disparity levels with an advantage to Omniscient and Learned (see Table \ref{tbl:overview}).
+When considering the accuracy-fairness tradeoff, the results show that Learned and Omniscient Pareto dominate the Update treatment (Figure \ref{fig:tradeoff} in Appendix \ref{app:results-fairness}).
 This tradeoff suggests that the use of informed advising policies in Learned and Omniscient allowed the human decision makers on the one hand to extract gains from the high performance of the algorithm, while on the other hand to moderate its racial disparity.

-Finally, in Section \ref{app:fairness} in the Appendix we analyze interaction disparity according to the two measures studied in \cite{benCSCW}, to evaluate whether participants responded to the risk assessment in a racially biased manner.
-In \cite{benCSCW}, every experimental treatment exhibited disparate interactions, including the Update treatment (which is identical to the Update treatment in our experiment) that yielded the smallest disparity.
+Finally, in Appendix \ref{app:results-fairness} we analyze interaction disparity according to the two measures studied in \cite{benCSCW}, to evaluate whether participants responded to the risk assessment in a racially biased manner.
+In \cite{benCSCW}, every experimental treatment exhibited disparate interactions, including the Update treatment (which is identical to Update in our experiment) that yielded the smallest disparity.
 Our experiment replicates the results for the first ``influence disparity'' measure for the Update treatment, but this influence disparity was eliminated in the Learned and Omniscient treatments.
 The second ``deviation disparity'' observed in \cite{benCSCW} was not replicated in our experiment, including in our Update treatment.
-See Section \ref{app:fairness} in the Appendix for more details.